Urinary Stones in Bulldogs and French Bulldogs

 Urinary Stones in Bulldogs TREATMENT:

-- RX DIET: Depending on the stone type, diet helps to reduce offensive minerals and/or proteins, and improve PH and hydration.
+- RX DIET: Depending on the stone type, diet helps to reduce offensive minerals or proteins, and improve PH and hydration.

 - WATER: Proper hydration helps to dilute the urine and prevent supersaturating.